vpuna/vpuna-ai-search/README.md

             - Manage ( create, edit and delete ) parsing jsonpath configuration to select Reference ID, Text to Index and Metadaa to store for API return data and filters.
             - Supported file types are txt, json object and json array files.
             - pdf, docx, csv, xslx ( Coming Soon)
             - Enrich technical numeric fields with additional context by selecting one or more felds and provide text context.
+(Coming Soon)
+            - Customize ranking.
+Currently the results are ranked based on the similarity score.
+This feature will allow the users to overwrite the detail ranking based on any of the fields (Coming Soon)
         - Upload Files
             - Upload files with or wutiout associated configurations
             - Manually enter hard coded configurations if needed
             - Show Curl request to use the embed API based on an existing uploaded file from the developer console (Coming Soon)
+            - Connect to other data sorces like databases, git repos, gmail, google drive etc and configure pooling (Coming Soon)
+            - Configure OCR for PDFs and PPTX where the text are embedded in the images (Coming Soon)
         - Search Documents
             - Test search API along with metadata filters.
             - Show Curl request for the executed search API